giladturok/CleanCV/CUSTOMIZE.md

 Your Name*, Collaborator Name*†, and Third Author†.
 “Your Amazing Research”.
 In: Nature (2023).
 ```

 Annotations are implemented in `cleancv.sty` following the [Hansen Lab approach](http://www.hansenlab.org/cv_bibliography_tex). `main.tex` also includes a note explaining author annotation symbols, located at the top of the `Publications` section.
+Use them to create custom author annotations.